cloudfoundry/community/toc/working-groups/app-runtime-deployments.md

 ## Open Questions (to be considered before WG formation)

-- How much API and behavioral consistency should there be between official CF deployments?
+- How much API and behavioral consistency should there be between official CF deployments? - becomes relevant only if a k8s based CF deployment is part of technical assets
 - How much of that consistency should be the responsibility of this working group, when that consistency may lie within the domain of another working group (for example, one that owns Buildpacks)?

-## Proposed Leadership
+## Membership

+- Technical Lead(s): TBD
+- Execution Lead(s): TBD

+### Approvers by Area

 TBD

 ## Technical Assets

-Existing CF App Runtime deployments, namely cf-deployment, KubeCF, and cf-for-k8s, along with Quarks.
+Existing CF App Runtime deployments, namely cf-deployment.

 Repositories:
 - https://github.com/cloudfoundry/cf-deployment